Ingredients

 - Use

-- Original Baileys Irish Cream
+- Original Baileys Irish Cream, cold from the fridge.

 - Skip